audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

 Other features:
    * Major speed improvement in Spectrogram rendering
-   * Increased support for drag and drop on OSX
+   * Increased support for drag and drop on OS X
    * Support added for building against wxWidgets 2.8
-   * Support opening multiple Audacity Projects at once from Explorer on
+   * Support opening multiple Audacity Projects at once from Explorer on Windows
-     Windows
    * Improved main window sliders
    * New support for snapping while selecting and sliding
    * Improved track focus handling and visual feedback
    * Speed improvements and handling of resizing/zooming in tracks
    * Spectrum view can now be zoomed.
-   * New internal file cache to improve handling of project files over
+   * New internal file cache to improve handling of project files over networks
-     networks

 Also: